akka/alpakka/docs/src/main/paradox/ftp.md

 The configuration above will create an anonymous connection with a remote FTP server in passive mode.
 For both FTPs and SFTP servers, you will need to provide the specialized versions of these settings: @scaladoc[FtpsSettings](akka.stream.alpakka.ftp.RemoteFileSettings$$FtpsSettings) or @scaladoc[SftpSettings](akka.stream.alpakka.ftp.RemoteFileSettings$$SftpSettings) respectively.

+The example demonstrates optional use of `configureConnection` option available on FTP and FTPs clients.
+Use it to configure any custom parameters the server may require, such as explicit or implicit data transfer encryption.

 For non-anonymous connection, please provide an instance of @scaladoc[NonAnonFtpCredentials](akka.stream.alpakka.ftp.FtpCredentials$$NonAnonFtpCredentials) instead.

 For connection using a private key, please provide an instance of @scaladoc[SftpIdentity](akka.stream.alpakka.ftp.SftpIdentity) to @scaladoc[SftpSettings](akka.stream.alpakka.ftp.RemoteFileSettings$$SftpSettings).